BingquanCai/EC601_Project2/Phase2/README.md

 ## Operation

-I set the keyword to be 'boston university' and get 5 latest tweets from the last 24 hours.
+I enter the keyword 'boston university' and set the number to be 5 to get 5 latest tweets from the last 24 hours.
 The result show below.

 ![](https://raw.githubusercontent.com/BingquanCai/EC601_Project2/main/Phase2/result.png)